 '''

 import dectate

 def query_tool():

 make sure to scan or import everything needed at this point

-dectate.commit(SomeApp)

-dectate.query_tool([SomeApp])
+dectate.query_tool(SomeApp.commit())

 '''

-In this function you should commit any dectate.App subclasses your application normally uses, and then provide a list of them to dectate.query_tool().
-This is the list of applications that is queried by default if you don't specify --app.
+In this function you should commit any dectate.App subclasses your application normally uses, and then provide an iterable of them to dectate.query_tool().
+These are the applications that are queried by default if you don't specify --app.
+We do it all in one here as we can get the app class that were committed from the result of App.commit().